Pastos Grandes: Lake

 Salts found within the salt pan include gypsum, halite and ulexite.
 The brines are rich in boron, lithium and sodium chloride, the salt pan has been considered a potential site for lithium and potassium mining.
 Salt contents range 144–371 g/L. The salt chemistry is strongly influenced by the climate; the precipitation of mirabilite due to cold and evaporation of water cause changes in the composition of the waters.

 Unique among most other salars of the Andes, Pastos Grandes features a c.
 40 km2 carbonate platform with numerous fabrics of carbonate deposition.
 It is unclear what drives its formation as the climate at Pastos Grandes is similar to that of other salt lakes without such platforms but it may be a consequence of carbon dioxide degassing under the salar.
 At numerous points, calcite pisoliths are found at Pastos Grandes, usually associated with active or former springs.
 Rimstone dams and sinter terraces are also encountered close to inactive springs.
 All these cave formations encountered at Pastos Grandes are caused by the precipitation of calcite from oversaturated waters at the surface.
 What drives the loss of carbon dioxide and thus the oversaturation is not clear but may involve photosynthesis by algae.

 Algae and diatoms grow within the open waters in Pastos Grandes, the diatoms being represented by oligohaline species such as some Fragilaria and Navicularia species.
 Different water surfaces are dominated by different diatom species, distinctions that are only partly mediated by different salinities.
 Animal species found within the lakes include amphipods, elmids and leeches in freshwater and by Cricotopus in saltwater.
 Additional animals are Euplanaria dorotocephala, Chironomidae, Corixidae, Cyclopoida, Ephydridae, Harpacticoida, Orchestidae, Ostracoda and Tipulidae species.
 Similar but different animal species have been found in other local lakes, indicating that they are largely separate systems.
 The animal flora of such Altiplano lakes is not very diverse, probably due to their relative youth and the harsh and often highly variable climates of the past in the region.

 Pastos Grandes is one of many endorheic lakes that cover the region.
 The neighbouring Altiplano was formerly covered by lakes as well during the Pleistocene.
 After they dried up, the Salar de Uyuni and Salar de Coipasa were left behind.

 Climate

 The area of Pastos Grandes has a summer wet climate, with most of the precipitation falling during a wet season in December–March.
 An estimate for the total precipitation is about 200 mm/year.
 That is, the climate is arid and evaporation rates can reach about 1400 mm/year.
 Insolation is high and the temperatures can vary by as much as 15 C-change.
 During winter, they can drop as far as -25 C.

+Human exploitation

+The lithium deposits have drawn attention of mining interests, with the Bolivian government seeking businesses to exploit the lithium deposits at Pastos Grandes, Uyuni and Coipasa.